 - Current Year: Junior

 - Height/Weight: 5’10”, 194 pounds

-Ever since high school, Young set off on an astronomical trajectory.
+As far back as high school, Young was following an astronomical trajectory.
 The Alabama QB was a consensus five-star recruit from football factory Mater Dei in Santa Ana, California.
 Over a four-year varsity career, Young collected 13,250 yards, 152 touchdowns, and just 21 interceptions on a near-70% completion rate.
 He also added 1,084 yards and 26 touchdowns on the ground.

 What Young did in high school will live in history books for years to come.
 Fittingly, that’s how his Alabama career may also last as a legacy.
 After sitting his true freshman season behind eventual first-round pick Mac Jones, Young took hold of the spotlight as a true sophomore and ran with it.

 In his first season as a full-time starter for the Crimson Tide, Young completed 366 of 547 attempts (66.9%) for 4,872 yards, 47 touchdowns, and just seven interceptions.
 With 50 total TDs, Young won not only the Heisman Award but also the Maxwell, Davey O’Brien, and Manning awards.